GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 For the former, the query engine performs queries directly over binary data.
 We provide functions like `json_get` and `json_get_by_paths` to extract json elements through keys.

 For the latter, users need to manually specify the data type of the json elements for computing.
-Before computing, the query engine will decode the binary data in JSONB format into the specified data type.
-We provide functions like `json_get_int` and `json_get_by_paths_double` to extract json elements and convert them for further computation.
+We provide functions like `as_int` and `as_double` to decode the binary data into data with specified data type for further computation.

 Queries of JSON goes through following steps: